Nursing 406 - Adult Health Care » Spring 2020 » Chapter 29 Quiz

 A client with left-sided heart failure is in danger of impaired renal perfusion.
 How would the nurse assess this client for impaired renal perfusion?

-Assess for elevated blood urea nitrogen levels.
+A. Assess for elevated blood potassium levels.

-Assess for elevated blood potassium levels.
+C. Assess for reduced blood sodium levels.

 Question #54